“Why do we need the darkness of the night to see the stars?”

 It seemed a jail, perhaps a tomb

-Where someone’s dreams were stored
+Where someone’s dark was stored

 T’was golden like the day